git-of-aj/terraform/notes/core-workflow.md

 > 💡💡💡💡💡💡
 > 😊😊 Create github issues for collab, review each pull request => merge it
 > AZURE DEPLOYMENT GATES => team notices that a certain change could result in service disruption, they may decide to delay merging its pull request until they can schedule a maintenance window.

+- Many manual Changes on Portal now tf plan different that your reviewd and approved one.....
+- It is at this point that the team asks questions about the potential implications of applying the change.
+Do we expect any service disruption from this change?
+Is there any part of this change that is high risk?
+Is there anything in our system that we should be watching as we apply this?
+Is there anyone we need to notify that this change is happening?
+- sometimes team members will want to watch the apply output as it is happening.
+For teams that are running Terraform locally, this may involve a **screen share with the team**.
+For teams running **Terraform in CI, this may involve gathering around the build log**
+-
 ## with team
 - each individual save their changes to version control branches to avoid colliding with each other's work.
 - ```